origamiphp/docker-images/magento2/README.md

 ![Elasticsearch for Magento 2 status](https://img.shields.io/github/workflow/status/ajardin/docker-images/Elasticsearch%20for%20Magento%202%20image?style=for-the-badge)
 ![Elasticsearch for Magento 2 pulls](https://img.shields.io/docker/pulls/ajardin/magento2-elasticsearch?style=for-the-badge)

-An image based on `docker.elastic.co/elasticsearch/elasticsearch:5.6.16` with two additional plugins:
-`analysis-icu` and `analysis-phonetic`.
+An image based on `docker.elastic.co/elasticsearch/elasticsearch:6.8.9` or `docker.elastic.co/elasticsearch/elasticsearch:7.6.2` with two additional plugins: `analysis-icu` and `analysis-phonetic`.
 These modules are required if you want to use [ElasticSuite][1].

 ```yaml
 services: